Asare12/DevOps-Bootcamp/README.md

 There are two ways you can use chmod and you will see both used.
 One is shorter and one is more descriptive.

 ## Manually generating your SSH key in macOS
+To generate SSH keys in macOS, follow these steps:

+1. Enter the following command in the Terminal window.
+Markup : ```javascript
+         ```